 Pros: Value for money, easy setup, and installation

 Cons: Recorded audio lacks warmth and requires post-processing, XLR mic requires an audio interface (not included in the package)

 2. MAONO USB Microphone Kit

 It is one of those podcast equipment packages that are ready to use right after you buy them.
-The kit comes with a USB condenser mic that is compatible with Windows and Mac computers.
-It also includes a sturdy and adjustable boom arm, pop filter, foam windscreen, table mounting clamp, and a metal shock mount.
+The kit comes with a USB mic that is compatible with Windows and Mac computers.
+It also includes a pop filter, foam windscreen, table mounting clamp, and a metal shock mount.

 The biggest advantage of the MAONO USB Microphone Kit is that it is built for instant use.
-You just have to fix the boom arm and connect the mic to your computer.
 This makes it the ideal podcast kit for newcomers.
 Additionally, the mic is compatible with a wide range of recording devices.

 However, if you want to connect the mic to your phone, you will need an OTG converter (not included in the package).
 The audio, although crisp and clear, is prone to background noise.
 This requires you to pay extra attention and make your studio or home completely noise-free.
 The kit doesn’t come with a storage case; you have to make additional arrangements to safely store your equipment.